- 6 Clean comfortable cottages

 - All w/Kitchens, Dining Rms, & AC

 - Indoor & Outdoor Pools, Hot Tub, Pool Table, Free WiFi

 The snowmobile trails are closed for the season.
 Check back mid-December.

 Watch the leaf change colors as we near "Peak Fall Foliage".

 Autumn in New England is one of the most incredible seasons to enjoy and a fantastic time to explore the Jackman-Moose River Region (JMRR).
 By mid September, begin your travels north from Skowhegan on US Route 201 (Old Canada Road National Scenic Byway), and you will journey into

 What's Happening Around Jackman Maine

-You do not need to have a rifle or a GPS device to enjoy hunting in Maine.
-The winter scenery in this region can be captured with your camera too.
-Take a shot at wildlife, trees covered with snow, a babbling brook meander around thick ice and snow covered ground or best of all, capture the good times you have while visiting the Jackman-Moose River region.
+You do not need a bow, rifle, or traps to enjoy hunting in Maine.
+The scenery and wildlife in this region can be captured with your camera too.
+Take a shot at wildlife, an incredible sunset over a pond, a babbling brook as it meanders along the rocks, or best of all, capture the good times you have with friends and family while visiting the Jackman-Moose River region.